ortus-docs/coldbox-docs/intro/linking-events-together.md

 # Linking Events Together

 ColdBox provides you with a nice method for generating links between events by leveraging and object called `event` that is accessible in all of your layouts/views and event handlers.
+This `event` object will called the request context object which simulates the incoming request and even contains all of your incoming `FORM` and `URL` variables.

 Edit the `views/virtual/hello.cfm` page and wrap the content in a `cfoutput` and create a link to the main ColdBox event, which by convention is `main.index`.